 If you’d like to change the hotkey (or add to an existing AutoHotKey setup), I’ve included the script for you.
 Even if you are new to AutoHotKey, it is possible to customize the script to meet your needs.

-You will get the best results with DSLR scanning.
+Using a digital camera can deliver great results, and I find the workflow much more enjoyable that using a flatbed scanner.
+However, you also have to pay very special attention to your setup in order to get good results consistently.
 If you haven’t already, you can see a full breakdown of the method and the equipment that I use by watching this video.
 Here are a few things to keep in mind:

 The basic process is as follows: